Gomphillaceae: Taxonomy

-The family is particularly diverse in tropical regions, where many species grow on leaves in wet forests.
-However, some members, particularly in the genus Gyalideopsis, can also be found growing on other surfaces and extend into temperate regions.
 Recent molecular phylogenetics studies (analysis of DNA sequences to determine evolutionary relationships) have led to a major reorganisation of the family's classification.
 The research identified 46 distinct genera, including 19 newly recognised lineages.
 This represents a significant expansion from the previous understanding of the family's diversity.
 A challenge in classifying members of this family is that only about 27% of known species have had their DNA sequenced.
 To address this, researchers have used a technique called "phylogenetic binning", which uses physical characteristics to predict where unsequenced species fit within the phylogenetic tree based on their similarities to sequenced relatives.
 The actual number of species in the family may be significantly higher than currently recognised, possibly exceeding 800 species.
 This is because detailed examination often reveals that what appears to be a single species may actually be several distinct but closely related species (known as cryptic species).

 Recent (2024) sequencing work has filled one of the most persistent gaps in the family tree, with a two-gene phylogeny for the enigmatic Paratricharia paradoxa.
 The analysis showed that Paratricharia is sister to Caleniopsis, with the pair forming the earliest branch of a broadened Aulaxina clade that also contains Aulaxina and Aulaxinella.
 This placement corroborates earlier morphology-based predictions and removes Paratricharia from any close relationship with Tricharia in the strict sense or the independently evolved "black-setae" lineages Microxyphiomyces and Santricharia.
 Because the study emphasised apothecial architecture as a better indicator of deep relationships than the presence of sterile black bristles, several "setae-bearing" genera are now recognised as the result of convergent evolution rather than shared ancestry.

-The same paper, together with the suite of genus-level descriptions produced in 2023, confirms that the Aulaxina clade represents one of at least five major lineages inside Gomphillaceae that have diversified chiefly in tropical leaf-dwelling habitats.
-These findings dovetail with a 2025 global phylogeny that sampled more than 500 terminals and predicted a total family richness well above 800 species once cryptic diversity is fully resolved.
-Taken together, the influx of molecular data and the continued use of phenotype-based "binning" for the many still-unsequenced species are progressively stabilising generic concepts, moving the family towards a classification that reflects both genetic relationships and diagnostic morphology.
+A global multilocus phylogeny published in 2025 greatly expanded sampling across the family, analysing 2,207 sequences from 1,256 specimens from major tropical biodiversity hotspots.
+Using an integrative species-delimitation approach, the study recovered 473 putative species, of which only 104 corresponded to previously described names; 213 represented cryptic or near-cryptic lineages and 100 were phenotypically distinct new species.
+The authors estimated total family richness at about 1,861–2,356 species worldwide, indicating that the currently named species represent only part of Gomphillaceae diversity.
+The same study also recovered three major lineages within a broadly circumscribed Gomphillaceae, corresponding to the former Solorinellaceae, Asterothyriaceae, and Gomphillaceae sensu stricto, although formal recognition of these clades at subfamily rank was deferred to a later paper.